fabmob/standard-covoiturage/standard-covoiturage_specification.md

 ### 3.2.
 Booking

-This specifications provides 2 flows for implementing an initial booking transaction :
+This specifications provides two flows for implementing an initial booking transaction :

-- Integrated booking by API : the initial booking is handled by an API exchange between MaaS platforms and operators.
-Users stay on their original application, without having to switch to another.
+- Integrated booking by API: the initial booking is handled by an API exchange between MaaS platforms and operators.
+Users stay on their original application, without having to switch to another, and they don't need to be authenticated with the carpooling operator.
-- Delegated booking by deep link : booking is handled by switching applications, with a deep link to access directly to the right page on the carpooling operator application.
+- Delegated booking by deep link: booking is handled by switching applications, with a deep link to access directly to the right page on the carpooling operator application.
+The user needs to authenticate with the carpooling operator.

-These 2 flows share a common syntax for operations after the initial booking occurs.
-Integrated booking by API can still leverage deep link information to access the operator's application while Delegated booking by deep link uses API endpoints to provide information of the evolution of the booking process to the MaaS platform.

-MaaS platforms and carpooling operators MUST support at least one of these 2 flows if they implement booking.
+MaaS platforms and carpooling operators MUST support at least one of these two flows if they implement booking.
 They MAY implement both.

+#### 3.2.1.
+Flow independent specifications

-Both flows share a common pattern: a `Booking` object with unique `booking_id` is shared between the MaaS platform and the carsharing operator.
+Both flows share a common pattern: a `Booking` object with unique `booking_id` is shared between the MaaS platform and the carsharing operator, and its status is subsequently updated.
+However, these operations are performed differently depending on the selected booking flow.

 All information of a `Booking` object apart from its `status` attribute are definitely fixed at creation.
 For both flows, if any information apart from `status` needs to be changed, the carsharing operator or MaaS platform MUST create a new `Booking` with a new `booking_id`, and MUST update the status of the former booking to "CANCELLED".

+For both flows, a status change MUST update the `status` to a subsequent status respecting the following order: [ WAITING_CONFIRMATION, CONFIRMED,
+COMPLETED_PENDING_VALIDATION, VALIDATED, CANCELLED ]. `status` update requests that do not comply with this rule SHOULD be dismissed (they may be the result of an order of receipt different from that of the requests sending).

-#### 3.2.1.
+#### 3.2.2.
 Integrated booking by API

 Integrated booking by API is based on 3 routes described in the [OpenAPI specification](standard-covoiturage_openapi.yaml) :